jamesmartin/gauze/README.md

 Gauze expects your HTML document to have a structure like the example above, but it can be flexible too:

-In this example we tell Gauze that it when it's looking for `triggerSelector` (the element that triggers filtering) and `filterContainerSelector` (the element that contains `filterable` items) that it should use our own custom
+In this example we tell Gauze that when it's looking for `triggerSelector` (the element that triggers filtering) and `filterContainerSelector` (the element that contains `filterable` items) that it should use our own custom
 values: